Simplifying Traffic Anomaly Detection with Video Foundation Models

-VideoMAE~\cite{tong2022videomae} adopted masked autoencoding (MAE), a type of Masked Video Modeling (MVM), as an effective and efficient self-supervised pre-training strategy for plain video ViTs.
-Its tube masking, when applied to a large fraction of input patches, forces the model to infer spatiotemporal structure from limited visible content.
-This approach yielded strong results while maintaining architectural simplicity and has since inspired a series of ViT-based Video Foundation Models (ViFMs) that employ self-supervised pre-training~\cite{wang2023mvd, wang2023videomae2, wang2024internvideo2}.
+\textbf{Self-supervised learning (SSL)} methods learn from the data itself without any annotations, enabling large-scale pre-training and highly transferable representations.
+Unlike FSL and WSL, which introduce annotation noise and bias, SSL provides denser and more unbiased training signals~\cite{chen2020simclr, he2022imagemae}.
+VideoMAE~\cite{tong2022videomae} adopted masked autoencoding (MAE)~\cite{he2022imagemae}, a type of Masked Video Modeling (MVM), as an effective and efficient self-supervised pre-training strategy for plain video ViTs.
+Its tube masking, when applied to a large fraction of input patches, forces the model to infer spatio-temporal structure from limited visible content.
+This approach yielded strong results while maintaining architectural simplicity and has since inspired a series of ViT-based Video Foundation Models (ViFMs) that employ self-supervised pre-training~\cite{wang2023mvd, wang2023videomae2, sun2023mme, huang2023mgmae, salehi2024sigma, thoker2025smile}.

-While other architectures such as recurrent, hybrid, and state-space models are active research areas~\cite{li2024videomamba, yang2022rvit, patraucean2024trecvit}, at the moment, ViT-based ViFMs are arguably the dominant paradigm due to their strong performance, scalability, versatile pre-training strategies, and widespread optimization support (\eg, FlashAttention~\cite{dao2022flashattention}, optimized libraries, hardware acceleration) designed around the plain Transformer~\cite{dosovitskiy2020vit} architecture.
-These qualities, along with the growing availability of pre-trained Video ViTs, make them particularly promising for tasks like traffic anomaly detection (TAD), where generalization, robustness, and efficiency are critical.

-To our knowledge, we are the first to research which type of video pre-training is most effective for the TAD task, and hypothesize that MVM, with its emphasis on learning patch-dense and temporally-aware representations, is particularly well-suited for this task.
+To our knowledge, we are the first to research which type of video pre-training is most effective for the TAD task, and hypothesize that self-supervised pre-training with an MVM objective, with its emphasis on learning patch-dense and temporally-aware representations, is particularly well-suited for this task.